 Fact vs. Fiction: New York Exhaust Noise Legislation

-In early June, the New York legislature passed a bill that aims to crack down on excessively loud vehicles.
+In 2021, New York enacted a bill into law--the SLEEP Act--that aims to crack down on excessively loud vehicles.
+The law went into effect on April 1, 2022.
 Unfortunately, vague local news reporting has created confusion amongst enthusiasts about what the law will actually do.
-Luckily, the SEMA Action Network (SAN) is here to answer your burning questions.
+The SEMA Action Network (SAN) is here to set the record straight.

-So far in 2021, at least 11 states, including New York, have introduced bills aiming to curb the amount of noise emitted from a vehicle’s muffler.
+Since 2021, over a dozen states, including New York, have introduced bills aiming to curb the amount of noise emitted from a vehicle’s muffler.
 While no two state’s means of achieving this goal have been identical, they all have one thing in common: they were requested by constituents upset by loud vehicles in their community.
 Why?
 For many workers across the country, the pandemic meant an unexpected shift to remote work.
 As a result, people became far more aware of their surroundings, and the noises that come with them, especially from cars and trucks.
-Fortunately for enthusiasts, SEMA’s Government Affairs staff have been successful thus far in killing or amending any onerous proposals before they become law.
+Fortunately for enthusiasts, SEMA’s Government Affairs staff have been successful thus far in killing or amending many onerous proposals before they become law.

 Claim: New York’s new exhaust noise bill creates a 60-decibel muffler limit

-As mentioned above, S. 784 and A. 471 do not change New York’s underlying exhaust noise laws, it simply gives police more discretion to enforce against bad actors.
+The SLEEP Act did not change New York’s underlying exhaust noise laws, it simply gives the legal system more discretion to enforce against bad actors.
 However, the initial versions of the bill were quite different from the final product, and some in the automotive media have used early versions of the bill as their reference when reporting on the proposal.

 So, what sort of differences are we talking about?
 As initially drafted, cars and trucks would have been limited to 60-decibels of exhaust noise, subject to a flat $1,000 fine, and police cars would have been equipped with sound meters to help enforce the law.
 None of these proposals made it into the final version of the bill.
 The decibel limit was removed as it would have rendered practically every car on the road illegal, the universal fine was changed to a cap, and the sound meters were scrapped as well.